 To apply for any of our postgraduate courses, you should submit an online application.

-If you wish to be considered for either a Strategic or DEL Award, please state this under the funding section of your application.
-You do not need to submit an additional application form.
+Students wishing to apply for any of the Strategic DEL awards must state this under the funding section of your application (You do not need to submit an additional application form).
+Applications for these strategic DEL awards MUST be submitted by Monday 17th February 2014